cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-07-02-how-to-deploy-a-simple-spring-boot-application-in-gcp.md

 # Conclusion

 That's it!
-These are the fundamental steps to get a Spring Boot application deployed on GCP's App Engine.
+These are the fundamental steps to get a Spring Boot application deployed up and running on GCP.
 Depending on the complexity and specifics of your application, you might need to perform additional configuration or setup.

 # Footnotes

-[^1]: As developers, we know that **production** is the best place in the world to be.
+[^1]: Production land is the best place in the world to be, as a developer.